CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

       }
       // ...
 ```
 > In Spring Security 6, the annotations `@EnableWebFluxSecurity` and `@EnableReactiveMethodSecurity` no longer include the `@Configuration` annotation by default.
 Therefore, whenever you use these annotations in your security configuration, you must explicitly add the `@Configuration` annotation to the class.
-See [SecurityConfig.java](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/backend-for-frontend/src/main/java/io/cynicdog/backendforfrontend/config/SecurityConfig.java) for for the complete configuration.
+See [SecurityConfig.java](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/backend-for-frontend/src/main/java/io/cynicdog/backendforfrontend/config/SecurityConfig.java) for the complete configuration.

 Here, we configure requests routed to the React UI to be permitted, while all other requests, such as those to the remote service, require authentication, which will be handled by Token Relay.